Elephant9748/paperpass/README.md

   -h --help                     Print help
   -v --version                  Print version
-  -lk                           Print list of pgpkey -config                       Show config json
+  -lk                           Print list of pgpkey -config --config              Show config json

 Command:
   init                                  Set init config generate toml
-      -c ~/<YOUR CONFIG PATH>   Where config saved, must have ~/ or the full path -s ~/<YOUR DATA STORE>    Where data store must have ~/ or the full path -pk <YOUR PGP KEY>        Set which key to used (name of key) insert  <YOUR/DATA/STORE>     Insert new secret. edit    <YOUR/DATA/STORE>     Edit secret. delete  <YOUR/DATA/STORE>     Delete a secret. show -s <YOUR/DATA/STORE>     Show secret totp    <YOUR/DATA/STORE>     Display totp every 30 totp -c <YOUR/DATA/STORE>     Copy totp into clipboard ls                            List of secrets ls      <YOUR/DATA/STORE>     List of secrets
+      -c        ~/<YOUR CONFIG PATH>    Where config saved, must have ~/ or the full path -s        ~/<YOUR DATA STORE>     Where data store must have ~/ or the full path -pk       <YOUR GPG KEY>          Set which key to used (name of key) insert        <YOUR/DATA/STORE>       Insert new secret. edit          <YOUR/DATA/STORE>       Edit secret. delete        <YOUR/DATA/STORE>       Delete a secret. show -s       <YOUR/DATA/STORE>       Show secret totp          <YOUR/DATA/STORE>       Display totp every 30 totp -c       <YOUR/DATA/STORE>       Copy totp into clipboard ls                                    List of secrets ls            <YOUR/DATA/STORE>       List of secrets migrate       <YOUR GPG KEY NAME>     Migrate boxpaperpass to new key
 ```

 ### format password with otpauth